succinctlabs/sp1-tendermint-example/README.md

     This will output `TRUSTED_HEADER_HASH` and `VKEY_DIGEST`.

-2. Copy the initialization parameters from the output and them to the `contracts/.env` file:
+2. Copy the initialization parameters from the output into the `contracts/.env` file:

     ```shell
     TRUSTED_HEADER_HASH=<trusted_header_hash>